Footnotes

 Woodruff, Wilford.
 Journals, 1833–1898.
 Wilford Woodruff, Journals and Papers, 1828–1898.
 CHL.
 MS 1352.

-Davis was charged by JS three days earlier with “indecent, unbecoming, abusive and ridiculous language.”
+Davis was charged by JS three days earlier with “indecent, unbecoming, abusive and Ridiculous language.”
 The court, over which Alderman William Marks presided pro tem, fined Davis fifty dollars and bonded him to the sum of two hundred dollars to keep the peace.
 (JS, Journal, 30 Nov.
 1842; City of Nauvoo v.
 Davis [Nauvoo Mun.
 Ct.
 1842], Nauvoo Municipal Court Docket Book, 12–13 [second numbering].)